This DIY buffalo plaid Christmas wreath is quick and easy to make and the perfect blend of traditional and modern.

 I’m not always a fan of the color red, but I make an exception at Christmas and I just love that pop of color against the black and white.

-In the meantime, you are definitely going to want to check out the other fun ornament/gift card holder I made with the same plaid fabric I used for the smaller wreath.
+In the meantime, you are definitely going to want to check out this fun ornament/gift card holder I made with another upcycled plaid shirt.

 Or for a different wreath idea, check out my other favorite Christmas wreath.
 Did you know it is super easy to add your own flocking to a cheap $5 wreath and create something really beautiful?
 (I also flocked my own Christmas tree and you can check out that whole process right here.)